Health and safety / Risk management at events

-We’re not talking about health and safety planning for fun.
-It’s required by law and is incredibly important for a successful event.
+Health and safety planning is required by law and is incredibly important for a successful event.
 The current relevant Acts are:

-Worksafe NZ also offer information and a compliance certificate for anyone planning to have Fireworks or an Outdoor pyrotechnics display.
+Worksafe NZ also has useful information about your responsibilities, volunteer differences (casual volunteer vs. volunteer workers), and details if you're planning to have Fireworks or an Outdoor pyrotechnics display

 Preparing a Health and Safety Plan

-Here are some ideas about what to address in your Health and Safety Plan:
+Here are some ideas to help develop your Health and Safety Plan: